 Students may rotate to multiple primary care clinical sites within their respective state.
 These sites provide students with a broad scope of experiences in rural, urban, and suburban clinics, as well as specialty rotations in internal medicine, long-term care/assisted living, hospice, home health, and pharmacy.
-The American Association of Colleges of Nursing (AACN) and the Commission on Collegiate Nursing Education (CCNE) require all MSN graduates to demonstrate specific foundational and concentration-related competencies.
-The didactic curriculum and applied practicum experiences allow each student to demonstrate attainment of the nine prescribed core competencies.
+MSN graduates are required to demonstrate specific foundational and concentration-related competencies.
+The didactic curriculum and applied practicum experiences allow each student to demonstrate attainment of the nine MSN Essentials.

 Midwestern University is accredited by the Higher Learning Commission (HLC), 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604-1413.